drupal-media/image_effects/README.md

 ## Usage

-- Define image styles at admin/config/media/image-styles and add 1 or more effects as defined by this module.
+- Define image styles at admin/config/media/image-styles and add one or more effects as defined by this module.
 - Use the image styles via e.g. the formatters of image fields.